-The course aims to equip students for work as professional mathematicians.
+The course aims to equip students to work as professional mathematicians or statisticians, particularly in environments where competence in applicable mathematics and the use complex software is required.
 In addition, and more generally, the course aims to:

-- Maintain the quality of mathematics teaching expected from a TEF gold-rated university (awarded June 2017) - Provide a challenging, stimulating and self-rewarding study environment. - Provide a framework whereby individual study paths may be forged based on choice from a range of options.
+- Maintain the quality of teaching expected from a TEF gold-rated university (awarded June 2017) - Provide a challenging, stimulating and self-rewarding study environment. - Provide a framework whereby individual study paths may be forged based on choice from a range of options.